 Citrus, Fennel and Thyme Roast Pork Loin

-A juicy pork roast flavoured with orange, fennel and thyme, which also flavour the veggies that are roasting along, make for a festive and aromatic dinner for two or more.
-Perfect for company!
+A juicy pork roast flavoured with orange, fennel and thyme, which also flavour the veggies that are roasting along.
+This makes for a festive and aromatic dinner for two or more.
+Perfect for company.

 - 1 tsp fennel seeds